 July 6, 2017

-Yes it's private but there are plenty of easy ways to "sneak" into the massive ~400 acres property.
+Yes it's private but there are plenty of non-gated ways to get into the large ~400 acres property (think rails trail).
 Around the perimeter is the main XC skiing route known as "Skaters Loop" which is 5k long.
-Inside it are too many trails to count with a decent variety of terrain, including some wicked steeps.
-What's esp great about WT is how empty it usually is, I've spent hours and not crossed paths with one other biker.
+Inside are many side trails with a decent variety of terrain.
+Two trails connect into Avon Old Farms' property which also has a few decent trails.

 June 7, 2015

 Winding Trails is for the most part a membership only recreation area.
 Thus, you cannot visit this area through the main road unless you are a member, and some of it is private property.
 There are however a few days a year that the area is open to all for a fee.
 Check their website.

-However, that doesn't mean you can't set foot here by law, just that you can't enter this way, can't park there, can't make use of any of the facilities there, and should certainly be respectful of patrons or members you come across.
-To enter you just have to get here externally.
-The best way to do that is off the Farmington Canal Trail, north of Brickyard Lane where fairly obvious trails lead to the east.
+Winding Trails is thus best thought of that you can't park there, can't make use of any of the facilities there, and should certainly be respectful of patrons or members you come across.
+The best way to ride the area is off the Farmington Canal Trail, north of Brickyard Lane where fairly obvious trails lead to the east.
 You'll find a myriad of intricate trails that lives up to the park's name.
 Some are marked as private property, many are not.
 Some are obviously on private property, some likely not.
 It's best that you use your best judgment on where to go, and if you happen to get lost on their property and are asked to leave, do so without a fuss.
 As to the trails, not much of it is technical, with a mix of double track and single track with few if any rocks, a few roots, and no big hills, but you could certainly work on your cornering skills there.

 Each spring an XC race is held here, where you can actually park and make use of the facilities.
 In winter they have cross country skiing where you can pay for a day pass to park and visit as well.

 April 27, 2015

 Decent enough for an after work quickie.
 Good for training and doing some laps.

 out of 5